 Perhaps they’ve spent countless hours staring at the black line on the bottom of the pool, striving to improve technique and speed.
 Lastly, if you’re like a growing number of cyclist & triathlete coaches, you’ve probably advocated for them hitting up the weight room to improve strength.

-Now, as we get into the meat of the season, with the hot days of summer meaning competitions, or here in 2020, passionate KOM/QOM/PR pursuits, you’re starting to dial in their training to get them to their best shape.
+Now, as we get into the meat of the season, with the hot days of summer meaning competitions or passionate KOM/QOM/PR pursuits, you’re starting to dial in their training to get them to their best shape.

-So, what would you do if you were the athlete, and your coach told you to completely stop swimming, riding and running for the four-to-six weeks leading up to your “peaking” time of year?
+So, what would you do if you were an athlete and your coach told you to stop swimming, riding and running completely for the four to six weeks leading up to your “peaking” time of year?

-Hopefully, you would feel confused and start to question your coach’s methods.
-Here’s the kicker, many coaches advocate for the same protocol but swap in strength training for cardio.
+Hopefully, you will feel confused and start to question your coach’s methods.
+Here’s the kicker: Many coaches advocate for the same protocol but swap in strength training for cardio.

 So, how did we get to this point?